RetroReversing/retroReversing/pages/consoles/xbox360/Xbox360DevkitHardware.md

 ---
-# Xbox 360 S Development Kit
+# Xbox 360 Slim Development Kit

 The Sidecar for the Xbox 360 S Development kit is optional, and when not present it is a Test Kit instead [^5], which is an efficient way to produce both test and development kits, and allows game studios to upgrade test kits when needed.
 ![DevKit Boxes](https://github.com/user-attachments/assets/8141faaf-0f2d-4dce-84e1-d4cb225fc94d)